hotpeppersec/shifting_left/PITCHME.md

 Note:

-- Cool graphic stolen from testingxperts.com, so be sure to check them out since they are an unwitting sponsor.
 - This talk comes at it from the viewpoint of a sec person who needs to get the dev teams on board.
 - we often hear that sec is **everyones responsibility**
   - Resolve issues sooner than w/traditional methods.